-In early 2015, the Government of Canada announced additional investment in SPOR beginning in April 2016.
-As part of its commitment to supporting clinical research and strengthening the environment for clinical trials (CT) in Canada, CIHR will be investing these new funds in an initiative that will focus on the development and implementation of innovative methods in clinical research.
-The SPOR innovative Clinical Trials (iCT) Initiative will contribute to increasing Canadian competitiveness in iCT research and provide a stimulus for trialists to adopt new methodologies.
-It will also encourage collaboration with various stakeholders, including patients, decision makers and key stakeholders involved in other elements of SPOR, such as the Networks and the SUPPORT Units.
+The SPOR innovative Clinical Trials (iCT) Initiative contributes to increasing Canadian competitiveness in iCT research and provides a stimulus for trialists to adopt new methodologies.
+It also encourages collaboration with various stakeholders, including patients, decision makers and key stakeholders involved in other elements of SPOR, such as the research networks and the SUPPORT Units.

 The objectives of the SPOR iCT Initiative are to:

 - Build capacity in iCT by:

 - Attracting Canadian clinical investigators with a focus on shifting their research programs to include innovative methodologies and adopt the principles of SPOR; and,

 - Enhancing Canada’s capacity and expertise in innovative and cost-effective trial methodologies.

 - Increase the intensity of iCT research nationally.

 The iCT Initiative aims to build capacity through catalyst grants, mentorship chairs, and ongoing multi-year grants to expand the spectrum of innovative clinical trials research.